2025-2026 Middle States Accreditation Self-Study

 Determine the extent to which the College meets Middle States expectations with regard to ethics and integrity.
 Consider whether our policies, practices, and communications support our values and priorities.

-• Helena Liddle (Co-Chair), Academic Advisor
+• Neil Jones, Academic Advisor

-• Norm Downey, Director of Sponsored Programs
+• Norm Downey, Senior Director of Workforce and Job Readiness

 • Leah Taylor, Assistant Director of Purchasing